java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 Exception in thread "main" java.lang.NoSuchMethodError: main
 ```

-The Java VM requires that the class you execute with it have a `main` method at which to begin execution of your application.
-A Closer Look at the [Adding Code to Your Class to Run it](id:first_app.getting_started#anchor_7) section discusses the main method in detail.
+The Java VM requires that the class you execute with it has a `main` method at which to begin execution of your application.
+A closer look at the [Adding Code to Your Class to Run it](id:first_app.getting_started#anchor_7) section discusses the `main` method in detail.

 #### Error Messages on UNIX Systems